Dr John Warlow

 - My training and practice in Adult Child and Family Psychiatry for now more than 25 years.
 This included training in the disciplines of Adult and Child psychodynamic, cognitive, behavioural, pharmaco and interpersonal and family therapies.
 So privileged to have been the Director of Training per Child and Adolescent Psychiatry in Queensland for the RANZCP for 10 years.
 In addition, influences from coaching (ICF) and the Myers Briggs) MBTI)

 - Fellow travellers within the developing Living Wholeness community.
-Thank you Dr David and Susanne Nikles, Dr Carolyn Russell, Andy Pocock, Dr Jono Andrews, those involved in the Christian Wholeness Counselling Centre and peer review.
-Thank you Harry and Tina Hoffmann as well as Daniel Warlow for our fellow travelling!
+Thank you, Dr Carolyn Russell, Andy Pocock, Dr Jono Andrews, those involved in the Christian Wholeness Counselling Centre and peer review.
+Thank you Daniel Warlow for our fellow travelling!

 - My own personal journey, from being alone to being with others and moving towards becoming an integrated and whole person.
 My experiences have been impacted by being a “missionary kid”, my churches (Open Brethren, Nazarene, Anglican, Baptists, Pentecostal), All Nations Christian College (UK), my medical training (UK) my psychiatry training (NZ and Australia).
 Dr Gary Collins and Dr Brad Smith (CCI) thank you for our fellow travelling!
 My family of 5 amazing children.
 My wife, Jill, thank you especially for your amazing love which has so transformed me!

 - God.
 You have given this to me.
 I’m not the founder of it.
 I found it!
 Thank you!
 Take and use this for your body here on earth, the church

 - Benner D G: Encyclopaedia of psychology.
 Baker Book House 1990